rr326/ha_ll_notify/README.md

 # config/configuration.yaml

 ll_notify:  # required
-  defaults: # optional.
-Full list here: https://alertifyjs.com/guide.html#defaults
+  defaults: # optional
     notifier:
       position: bottom-right
 ```

 After installing and configuring, restart Home Assistant.

+**Defaults** - Full list of defaults [here](https://alertifyjs.com/guide.html#defaults).

 ## Test

-In your Home Assistant Dashboard, got to Developer Tools > Services.
+In your Home Assistant Dashboard, go to Developer Tools > Services.
 Under services, select "ll_notify.success".
 Click "Fill Example Data" from the box below.
 Then click the "Call Service" button.
 If a notification appears on the screen, you are set.

 If not, in your dashboard open your browser [developer tools](https://balsamiq.com/support/faqs/browserconsole/) window.
 At the top of the window you should see something like, 'll_notify: Successfully loaded.'
 If not, make sure you installed it properly.
 Check your HA logs.
 Or file an issue here.